 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Kurta, Hagel, and Wilkie Memos.
-These included, but were not limited to, your desire to upgrade your discharge character of service and contentions that you were discharged due to a service-connected disability and you are a veteran with a 70 percent disability rating.
-For purposes of clemency and equity consideration, the Board noted you did not provide supporting documentation describing postservice accomplishments or advocacy letters.
+These included, but were not limited to, your desire to upgrade your discharge character of service so that you may utilize your G.I.
+Bill for apprenticeship school.
+You contend that: (1) you were dealing with an immense amount of stress and pressure, as well as having PTSD from your first deployment, (2) you were young and made the mistake of missing ship's movement, and (3) before your incident you did not have any disciplinary issues.
+For purposes of clemency and equity consideration, the Board noted you provided your Department of Veterans Affairs (VA) disability rating and VA health care documents but no documentation describing post-service accomplishments or advocacy letters.

-As part of the Board's review, a qualified mental health professional reviewed your contentions and the available records and provided the Board with an AO on 1 May 2024.
+As part of the Board's review, a qualified mental health professional reviewed your contentions and the available records and provided the Board with an AO on 23 January 2025.
 The AO stated in pertinent part:

 There is no evidence that he was diagnosed with a mental health condition in military service, or that he exhibited any psychological symptoms or behavioral changes indicative of a diagnosable mental health condition.
-Temporally remote to his service, the Department of Veterans Affairs (VA) has granted service connection for PTSD.
-Unfortunately, available records are not sufficiently detailed to establish a nexus with his misconduct.
-Additional records (e.g., in-service or post-service mental health records describing the Petitioner's diagnosis, symptoms, and their specific link to his misconduct) may aid in rendering an alternate opinion.
+Temporally remote to his military service, the VA has granted service connection for PTSD.
+Unfortunately, available records are not sufficiently detailed to establish a nexus with his misconduct, particularly given service records regarding a medical issue contributing to his misconduct.
+Additional records (e.g., post-service mental health records describing the Petitioner's diagnosis, symptoms, and their specific link to his misconduct) may aid in rendering an alternate opinion.

-The AO concluded, "it is my clinical opinion there is post-service evidence from the VA of a diagnosis of PTSD that may be attributed to military service.
+The AO concluded, "it is my clinical opinion that there is post-service evidence from the VA of a diagnosis of PTSD that may be attributed to military service.
 There is insufficient evidence to attribute his misconduct to PTSD."

 After thorough review, the Board concluded your potentially mitigating factors were insufficient to warrant relief.
 Specifically, the Board determined that your misconduct, as evidenced by your NJP, outweighed these mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and the fact it involved a drug offense.
-The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
-Additionally, the Board noted that marijuana use in any form is still against Department of Defense regulations and not permitted for recreational use while serving in the military.
-The Board also considered the likely negative effect your misconduct had on the good order and discipline of your command.
+In making this finding, the Board considered the seriousness of your misconduct and the negative impact your conduct likely had on the good order and discipline of your command.
 Further, the Board concurred with the AO that, while there is post-service evidence from the VA of a diagnosis of PTSD that may be attributed to military service, there is insufficient evidence to attribute your misconduct to PTSD.
-As the AO explained, the available records are not sufficiently detailed to establish a nexus with your misconduct and there is no evidence that you were diagnosed with a mental health condition in military service, or that you exhibited any psychological symptoms or behavioral changes indicative of a diagnosable mental health condition.
+As the AO explained, the available records are not sufficiently detailed to establish a nexus with your misconduct.
+The Board agreed there is no evidence that you were diagnosed with a mental health condition in military service or that you exhibited any psychological symptoms or behavioral changes indicative of a diagnosable mental health condition.
 Finally, the Board determined your VA rating is too temporally remote from your military service.
 Therefore, the Board determined that the evidence of record did not demonstrate that you were not mentally responsible for your conduct or that you should otherwise not be held accountable for your actions.
+Finally, absent a material error or injustice, the Board declined to summarily upgrade a discharge solely for the purpose of facilitating veterans' benefits or enhancing educational or employment opportunities.